 Flag of the Transport Board and later Transport Branch in 1832 used for illustrative purposes

-In 1794 the Transport Office was reestablished Transport Board it was one of five offices — Navy Office, Navy Pay Office, Sick and Hurt Office Victualling Office, that provided logistical support to the Royal Navy.
-In 1817, the Transport Office was abolished and its duties being divided between the Navy Office, which set up its own Transport Branch, and the Victualling Office, that took over the duties of the medical commissioner set up its own Transport Service.
+In 1817, the Transport Office was abolished and its duties being divided between the Navy Office, which set up its own Transport Branch, and the Victualling Office, which took over the medical commissioner as well as setting up its own Transport Service.
 When the Navy and Victualling Boards were abolished in 1832 transport duties were assigned to the Department of the Comptroller of Victualling and Transport Services.
 Then in 1861 a select Committee of the House of Commons that contained both Navy and Army officers, recommended unanimously the formation of a separate and distinct Transport Office under the sole control of the Lords Commissioners of the Admiralty "To carry out transport of every kind required by our government to any part of our coast and to all our colonies and possessions, including India".
-In 1862 the responsibility for the provision of transportation was divided and a separate Director of Transports appointed who headed a new Department of the Director of Transports.
+In 1862 the responsibility for the provision of transportation was divided and a separate Director of Transports appointed who headed a new Transport Department.

 The Transport Service role, was responsible for “the hiring and appropriating of Ships and Vessels for the conveyance of Troops and Baggage, Victualling, Ordnance, Barrack, Commissariat, Naval and Military Stores of all kinds.
-It employed transport agents who represented the first quasi-professional specialisation among commissioned officers.
-The transport agents were uniformed Navy officers under the employ of the Transport Branch.
+It employed transport agents who represented the first quasi-professional specialization among commissioned officers.
+The transport agents were uniformed Navy officers under the employ of the Transport Office.